rezakj/scSeqR/README.md

 ```

 ***
-# How to use scSeqR
+# How to use scSeqR for analyzing scRNA-seq data

 To run a test sample follow these steps: